 With respect to the transportation assets in this segment, we primarily generate revenue through a combination of tariffs, pipeline capacity agreements and other transportation fees.
-With respect to our facilities assets in this segment, we primarily generate revenue through a combination of month-to-month and multi-year agreements and arrangements which include (i) storage, throughput and loading/unloading fees at our crude oil facilities, and (ii) fees from condensate processing services.
-We also generate significant revenue through our commercial and merchant activities that supply volumes to our transportation and storage assets, although such activities are generally low margin.
+With respect to our crude oil terminal and condensate processing assets in this segment, we primarily generate revenue through a combination of month-to-month and multi-year agreements and arrangements which include (i) storage, throughput and loading/unloading fees at our crude oil terminals, and (ii) fees from condensate processing services.
+We also generate significant revenue through a variety of commercial and merchant activities that often result in increased utilization of our transportation and storage assets.